-The “Community Foundation Challenge—Food and Shelter” is a year-long program to provide operating funds to emergency food and shelter organizations in southeast Michigan during this time of unprecedented need.
+The “Community Foundation Challenge - Food and Shelter” was a year-long program to provide operating funds to emergency food and shelter organizations in southeast Michigan during this time of unprecedented need.
 With support from the Max M. and Marjorie S. Fisher Foundation, the Challenge will provide more than $1 million in matching grants to 21 nonprofit emergency food and shelter organizations across the region.

 High unemployment and the continuing foreclosure crisis have dramatically increased the demand for emergency food and shelter.
 At the same time, funding for these services is in decline.
 Emergency food and shelter providers in southeast Michigan must become more successful at raising funds from individual donors to meet immediate needs and as well as to develop their organizational capacity to generate funds.

 The Community Foundation Challenge – Emergency Food&Shelter has three objectives: